SamMintah/SpePas-docs/source/index.html.md

 ### Usage Notes

-- The `resetUserPassword` mutation resets the password for the user associated with the provided user ID.
-- Provide the user's ID and the new desired password in the mutation input.
+- The `resetUserPassword` mutation resets the password for the user associated with the provided token and the new desired password in the mutation input.

 ### Expected Response